 - "2.21.
 "LPG-system" means a set of LPG specific equipment intended to be fitted in a vehicle to constitute an integrated and functional whole aimed at enabling the propulsion with LPG; - 2.22.
-"Interconnected LPG-system" means a LPG-system having interconnections with the petrol or diesel fuelling system that include a hydraulic path through which flows of petrol or diesel into the LPG container, or vice versa, may occur; - 2.23.
-"Multi-component" means a device consisting of all or part of specific equipment of paragraph 2.2. from letter A to Q."
+"Interconnected LPG-system" means a LPG-system having hydraulic interconnections with the petrol or diesel fuelling system; - 2.23.
+"Multi-component" means any of the above mentioned specific components combined or fitted together as a component."